keesvv/humix/README.md

 ### Solved

+- The kernel is still very hardwired to the x86 platform.
+It should be further abstracted to allow for portability. (fixed in ce079bc)

 - The VGA text mode buffer does not scroll yet.
-After the maximum of 25 lines in the buffer has been reached, further printed text won't be shown on the screen and will overflow beyond the video memory at some point.
+After the maximum of 25 lines in the buffer has been reached, further printed text won't be shown on the screen and will overflow beyond the video memory at some point. (fixed in b8790de)

-- The kernel is still very hardwired to the x86 platform.
-It should be further abstracted to allow for portability.

 ## Author